mvolkmann/blog/src/prolog.md

 L = [c, a, d, b], min_member(Min, L).
 % output is Min = a.

+% max_list is defined in SWI-Prolog.
+% In Scryer Prolog, use list_max defined in the lists library.
 L = [3, 9, 2, 4], max_list(L, Max).
 % output is Max = 9.